razziel89/mdslw/README.md

   This is useful if you want to display a diff nicely.
   For example, specify `delta --side-by-side` to get a side-by-side view.
   This flag is ignored unless a diff-type report has been requested.
+- `--stdin-filepath`:
+  The path to the file that is read from stdin.
+  This is used to determine relevant config files when reading from stdin and to run an upstream formatter.
+  Defaults to the current working directory.
 - `--verbose`:
   Specify to increase verbosity of log output.
   Specify multiple times to increase even further.